afonasev/flake8-return/README.md

     return None  # error!
 ```

-* R502 you should add explicit value at every return if function have return value except None
+* R502 do not implicitly return None in function able to return non-None value.

 ```python
 def x(y):